Gud-username/Ultrajokers/README.md

 # Ultrajokers
-I done made a thing, but it might be out
+I done made a thing, but it might take a while to publish